rich/dev-intro-to-ruby/slides.markdown

 # Metaprogramming II - with hooks

+You have complete control.
+You can add instance variable, methods and class methods.

 <%= code 'examples/eleven.rb' %>

 # Metaprogramming III - further abstraction

+You can even provide a simple API to add the functionality for you.

 <%= code 'examples/twelve.rb' %>